What does it take to begin and sustain an operational excellence improvement effort?

 What is “Activity Based Costing”?

-My experience convinces me that activity base costing (ABC) is a requisite for operational excellence.
+My experience convinces me that activity based costing (ABC) is a requisite for operational excellence.
 Most importantly, ABC helps you allocate overhead to each product more effectively, instead of using ratios based on a percent of direct labor dollars, pounds per labor hour, or line hours.
 With ABC, leaders identify the primary cost driver for each expense group (cost center).
 Then, they derive product specific percentages for each cost driver.

 For example, we might use a percentage of floor space a product occupies to allocate rental expense to each product.
 Engineering or sales wages and benefits are allocated to each product or service based on the amount of time each engineer or sales person reports spending on a given product.
 You can base human resource cost allocations on the number of labor hours each product totals.